l4gdev/aws-codedeploy-ecr-tf/README.md

 # terraform-aws-codedeploy-ecr
 This module creates a terraform-enabled deployment pipeline using codebuild and codepipeline.

-It's 100% Open Source and licensed under the apache2.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements